-We highly recommend you to purchase Bluehost or Siteground hosting for security, reliability and top notch performance.
+We highly recommend you purchase Bluehost or Siteground hosting for security, reliability, and top-notch performance.
 On top of that, you’ll get to start your web hosting from a very nominal price of $3.00/month.

 Unsurprisingly, using clever usernames and passwords is one of the best ways to improve the security of your WordPress site.
 That seems pretty simple, doesn’t it?
 Before you answer that, here’s a list of the top ten most breached passwords throughout 2019, sorted by popularity (data provided by SplashData).

 You read that right.
 In terms of popularity, “123456” tops the list, followed by “password.”
 It turns out, people are more than willing to risk their website’s security by using an absolute monstrosity of a password.

 Needless to say, you should do your best to come up with something more complex for your WP-admin login to ensure the security of your WordPress website.

 Keeping your WordPress site updated is another crucial aspect of hardening its security.
 This includes not only the core WordPress software but also any plugins and themes (free and premium).

 Updates like these are done for a reason, and they often contain security improvements and bug fixes.